 Nautical Law: What is UNCLOS?

-UNCLOS is an acronym for the United Nations Convention of the Law of the Sea, sometimes called the Law of the Sea Convention or the Law of the Sea Treaty.
+The United Nations Convention on the Law of the Sea (UNCLOS), also known as the Law of the Sea Convention or the Law of the Sea Treaty, provides a legal framework for all maritime-related activities and regulates all ocean space, its uses and marine resources.

 Before the nautical law of UNCLOS came into force, there existed a school of thought known as freedom of the seas.
 This doctrine first came into operation in the 17th century.

-Over-exploitation of the sea’s resources was immensely felt towards the middle of the 20th century, and many nations started feeling the need to protect their marine resources.
+Overexploitation of marine resources was intensely felt in the mid-20th century, and many nations started feeling the need to protect their marine resources.

 Starting with the United States in 1945, many countries brought the natural resources found on their oceans’ continental shelves under their jurisdiction.